Metaplasticity of Executive Functions

 Developing models of training-induced and post-lesional plasticity in executive functions

-We aim at establishing fundamental neurocognitive models of training-induced plasticity in the healthy and pathological brain.
-On this basis, we then develop and implement neurophysiologically-informed cognitive training programs for the remediation of neuropsychiatric disorders and the enhancement of cognition in healthy populations.
+We aim to establish fundamental neurocognitive models of training-induced plasticity in both healthy and clinical populations.
+Building on these models, we design and implement neurophysiologically informed cognitive training programs for the remediation of neuropsychiatric disorders and the enhancement of cognition in the general population.

-We focus on identifying digital behavioral biomarkers of the motivational system activity, and to understand how they can be used to improve the precision of our interventions.
+Our work is particularly focused on modulating the brain reward system and cravings through executive training.
+We also identify digital behavioral biomarkers of motivational system activity and examine how they can improve the precision of our interventions.

 Open Science statement: As demonstrated by the systematic adoption of the Registered Report (RR) publication format and open science policies in our laboratory, we are strongly committed to open science practice.
 The Registered Report publication route to ensure i) methodological rigor and optimization by being reviewed before data collection; ii) best research practice, by controlling for publication bias and questionable research practice; iii) reproducible methods and analyses by detailed protocols, and replicable results via adequately-powered studies; iv) public availability of data, analytic methods, code and study materials on OSF webpages.

-Our work is supported by public and private grants from:
+Our work is supported by public and private grants, notably from: